-Fruit pouches also averaged at three stars, but the products that came out with four stars like Whole Kids Frooshie, Rafferty's Garden LB1, and SPC Crush Ups were almost entirely fruit compared with SPC Fruity Jellys - only 10% fruit.
+Fruit pouches also averaged at three stars, but the products that came out with four stars like Whole Kids Frooshie, Rafferty's Garden LB1 and SPC Crush Ups were almost entirely fruit compared with SPC Fruity Jellys with only 10% fruit.

-There are two types of grain-based bars, those that position themselves as healthy with names such as "oats and honey", "cereal bites", and "muesli bars".
-And those which don't try as hard to look healthy, using words like "puffs", "bubble bars" and "choc rainbow".
+There are two types of grain-based bars: those that position themselves as healthy with names such as "oats and honey", "cereal bites" and "muesli bars".
+And those that don't try as hard to look healthy, using words like "puffs", "bubble bars" and "choc rainbow".
 But chances are they'll all be sweet, because the manufacturers rely on sugars of various kinds – but usually ordinary sugar (sucrose), glucose or glucose syrup – to hold them together.

 Made with predominantly flour, sugar and oil, unsurprisingly there is little to recommend in these bikkies.
-Only one product earned more than two stars, Coles Koala & Friends ().
+Only one product earned more than two stars:

 We found it hard to recommend many of the snacks we looked at, but some are better than others.